emmenru/DD2421/README.md

 ![ass3](https://user-images.githubusercontent.com/1690217/78285843-01a23680-7521-11ea-8cfb-fd278f856866.png)

 <b>(1) When can a feature independence assumption be reasonable and when not?</b>

-As seen by accuracy measures presented above, the Naive Bayes classifier works well better for the iris dataset than for the vowels dataset.
-One can assume that vowel properties are correlated, i.e. that the classes are not completely independent.
+Naive Bayes classifier works well when variables are "reasonably independent", i.e. they can be a bit correlated but should not be very correlated.
+For example, the correlation between sepal.width and sepal.length and petal.width and petal.length for the iris dataset is....
+Similar conclusions can be drawn when looking at the diagonal of the covariance matrices for these comparisons.

+Naive Bayes classifier is good for moderate or large datasets, for example for medical diagnoses (where symptoms are independent) and classification of text documents or spam-emails (where words are independent).

 <b>(2) How does the decision boundary look for the Iris dataset?
 How could one improve
 the classification results for this scenario by changing classifier or, alternatively,